Employee Assistance Program

 Appointments for non-emergency situations are generally scheduled during the day.
 With supervisor approval, employees can make appointments during work hours without being charged sick or annual leave.
-If an employee does not want to disclose to the supervisor that s/he is accessing the Employee Assistant Program, appointments can also be scheduled outside of work hours, or employees can use accrued sick or annual leave to keep visits confidential.
+If an employee does not want to disclose to the supervisor that s/he is accessing the Employee Assistance Program, appointments can also be scheduled outside of work hours, or employees can use accrued sick or annual leave to keep visits confidential.
 Leave accrual policies for Faculty and Non-classified employees are in the Board Policies Board Policies 420.1 and for the classified staff in 420.2.
 More information can be found about the Employee Assistance Program in the Staff Handbook section 8.9.
 To schedule an appointment, call 800-542-6021 or 479-973-9072.

 The Employee Assistant Program is available 24 hours a day, seven days a week for emergency situations.
 Call 800-452-6021 after hours, on weekends and during holidays.